geo-ant/varpro/README.md

 In the example above, we have passed a single column vector as the observations.
 The library also allows fitting multiple right hand sides, by constructing a problem via `LevMarProblemBuilder::mrhs`.
-In this case, the observations expected to be a matrix, whose columns represent individual observations.
-When fitting multiple right hand sides, `vapro` will performa a _global fit_ in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.
+When fitting multiple right hand sides, `vapro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.

 This is another application where varpro really shines, since it can take advantage of the separable nature of the problem.
 It allows us to perform a global fit over thousands, or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.

-### Maximum Performance and Other Use Cases
+### Maximum Performance and Advanced Use Cases

 The example code above will already run many times faster than just using a nonlinear solver without the magic of varpro.
 But this crate offers an additional way to eek out the last bits of performance.

 The `SeparableNonlinearModel` trait can be manually implemented to describe a model function.
 This often allows us to shave of the last hundreds of microseconds from the computation, e.g. by caching intermediate calculations.
 The crate documentation contains detailed examples.

-This interface is not only useful for performance, but also for use cases that are difficult or impossible to accomodate using only the `SeparableModelBuilder`.
+This is not only useful for performance, but also for use cases that are difficult or impossible to accomodate using only the `SeparableModelBuilder`.
 The builder was created for ease of use and performance, but it has some limitations by design.